-Miriam Buhl is Pro Bono Counsel at Weil, Gotshal & Manges, LLP and has coordinated the firm’s award-winning worldwide pro bono program since 2005.
-In 2012, Weil’s 1,200 attorneys performed nearly 73,000 hours of pro bono work on a wide range of issues including human rights, economic development, corporate governance, political asylum and environmental protection.
-Among other accolades, the firm has received the Pro Bono Institute’s Pickering Award (2008) and the ABA Pro Bono Publico Award (2009).
-Ms. Buhl was named Pro Bono Counsel of the Year by The Legal Aid Society in 2006, in 2010 she received the Nonprofit Coordinating Committee’s first Public Advocacy Award, and in 2011 she was given Fordham University School of Law’s Louis J. Lefkowitz Public Service Award, and in 2014 she received the Feerick Center For Social Justice and Dispute Resolution’s “Spirit of Service” award.
+Miriam Buhl is Pro Bono Counsel at Weil, Gotshal & Manges LLP and has coordinated the Firm’s award-winning worldwide pro bono program since 2005.
+In 2015, Weil’s 1,100 attorneys performed nearly 60,000 hours of pro bono work on a wide range of issues including human rights, economic development, corporate governance, political asylum and environmental protection.
+Among other accolades, the Firm has received the Pro Bono Institute’s Pickering Award (2008) and the ABA Pro Bono Publico Award (2009).
+Ms. Buhl was named Pro Bono Counsel of the Year by The Legal Aid Society in 2006, in 2010 she received the Nonprofit Coordinating Committee’s first Public Advocacy Award, in 2012 she was given Fordham University School of Law’s Louis J. Lefkowitz Public Service Award, and in 2014 she received the Feerick Center For Social Justice and Dispute Resolution’s “Spirit of Service” award.

 Prior to joining Weil in 2005, Ms. Buhl was state director for the Greater New York Chapter of the March of Dimes, one of the largest nonprofits in the US.
 Between 1999 to 2004, Ms. Buhl was executive director of The New York Women's Foundation.
 From 1997 to 1999, Ms. Buhl was founding director of the Association of the Bar of the City of New York's Public Service Network, a program to link volunteer attorneys with public service organizations.
 She also served as executive director of the fair housing agency Westchester Residential Opportunities, Inc. from 1993 to 1997 and was staff attorney for The Legal Aid Society’s Civil Division, Brooklyn Neighborhood Office.